 And children who get abdominal migraines are likely to get migraine headaches when they grow up.
 They're also likely to have parents or relatives with a history of them.

 Nausea and vomiting are often common symptoms of migraine attacks.
 People who get those headaches are often more likely to have stomach or intestinal problems.

 Doctors often diagnose CVS by ruling out other possible causes, such as food poisoning, the flu, or problems with the digestive system.
 Your doctor will give you or your child a physical exam, ask about previous episodes, and look at your family and medical history.

-She also might ask for a blood or urine test or use X-rays or other tests to look for stomach, intestine, or kidney problems.
+They also might ask for a blood or urine test or use X-rays or other tests to look for stomach, intestine, or kidney problems.
 Depending on the results, you might need to see a gastroenterologist.
 That's a specialist who treats problems with the digestive system.

 AM is diagnosed in a similar way.
 If you or your child has repeated problems with stomach pain, loss of appetite, or nausea, and your doctor can't match your symptoms to another digestive or kidney issue, the cause might be abdominal migraines.

 There aren't many ways to treat AM.
 But it may help to take medication that's used for migraine headaches.

 If you have CVS, your doctor may give you anti-nausea drugs to keep you from throwing up, antacids to ease stomach discomfort, or drugs to help with anxiety.

 If you can't hold anything down, you're more likely to become dehydrated.
 In severe cases, you might need to go to a hospital to replace the fluids and minerals you lost through vomiting.

 If you have AM or CVS, it helps to know what things trigger your attacks.
 Then, you can stay away from them.
 One way is to help figure out your triggers is to keep a diary of what you or your child did before each episode.